Key Points

 Does The Pre Hire List Mean I Will Be Hired?

-Unfortunately no. Being added to the pre hire list does not mean you will be hired, it just means you have enough qualifications for more consideration to be hired.
+No, being added to the pre hire list does not mean you will be hired.
+It just means you have enough qualifications for more consideration to be hired.

-Before you can make it to the UPS pre hire list, there would be a few steps you would need to complete.
+Before you can make it to the pre hire list, there are a few steps you need to complete.

 What Is USPS Pre-Employment Orientation?